-2. University Bookstore.
+1. University Bookstore.

-The Bradley University Bookstore is operated by Barnes and Noble as a service to faculty and students.
-In addition to textbooks and classroom supplies, the Bookstore stocks greeting cards, stationery items, campus clothing, emblematics, and snacks; also a selection of trade books, best-sellers, and sale books.
-Services include film processing, check cashing up to twenty-five dollars and special book ordering at no additional change (except for "rush" service).
-The Professional Bookstore located at Campustown serves the professional needs of the campus and the community in art, business, computing, engineering, medicine and others.
+Barnes and Noble operates the Bookstore as a service to students and employees.
+In addition to textbooks and classroom supplies, the Bookstore stocks snacks, greeting cards, stationery items, Bradley clothing, and Bradley emblematics.
+It also a selection of trade books, bestsellers, and sale books.
+Services include film processing, check cashing up to twenty-five dollars and special book ordering at no additional charge (except for "rush" service).

-Faculty, staff and their dependents are entitled to a ten percent discount on all merchandise except bus, movie tickets, postage stamps, newspapers, magazines, class rings, food items, film, film processing and cigarettes.
-The ten percent discount applies to sale items, unless marked "no further discount".
+Faculty and their dependents are entitled to a ten percent discount on all merchandise except bus tickets, postage stamps, newspapers, magazines, class rings, food items, film, film processing and cigarettes.
+The ten percent discount on purchases over \$5.00 applies to sale items, unless marked "no further discount".
 To receive a discount on textbooks, one must present a class schedule listing the texts to the clerk at the back desk for approval.
 All other discounts are handled at the cash register by presenting your Bradley I.D. card.

 For information on obtaining desk copies, you should check with the text supervisor.
-Desk copies may be taken out on loan, but must be replaced with an unmarked and saleable copy by the end of the semester.
-Desk copies should be signed out on a Bradley University requisition or paid for, and later refunded as the new book comes in.
-Office supplies, tradebooks, etc., signed out on a Bradley University department requisition will be discounted twenty percent.
-Textbooks are discounted ten percent on a Bradley University requisition.
+Desk copies may be taken out on loan, but must be replaced with an unmarked and salable copy by the end of the semester.
+Desk copies should be signed out on a Bradley University requisition or paid for, and later refunded when the new book comes arrives.
+Office supplies and/or trade books, signed for on a Bradley University department requisition to be used for University business, will be discounted twenty percent.
+Textbooks are discounted ten percent if requisitioned for University business use.

-Personal purchases may be paid for by cash, check, Visa, MasterCard, or American Express.
+Personal purchases may be paid for by cash, check, Visa, Mastercard, Discover or a Bradley Quick cash account.